piranna/piranna.github.io/pages/hire-me.md

-I'm a hands-on learner and a bit obssesed with technical details, so if I get some interesting project between my hands or find something that I think can be fixed or improved, I don't have problems learning new skills or knowledge that can be useful to me to do it, specially if they are stablished and future-proof industrial standards and not just some temporally fashioned or hyped libraries and frameworks.
+I'm a hands-on learner and a bit obssesed with technical details, so if I get some interesting project between my hands or find something that I think can be fixed or improved, I don't have problems learning new skills or knowledge that can be useful to me to do it, especially if they are established and future-proof industrial standards and not just some temporally fashioned or hyped libraries and frameworks.

 #### What are the three things you think are the most important to improve a software project?